 The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) is located at the Hong Kong University of Science and Technology, which has a strong international reputation and consistently ranks high among major engineering institutes around the world.
 In the 2013-14 Times Higher Education World University Rankings in Engineering and Technology, HKUST was ranked No. 1 in Greater China and 21st globally.
 AANTC, led by Professor Xin Zhang, brings together academic staff, research fellows and PhD students using state-of-the-art computer simulations and advanced anechoic wind tunnel testing to develop new computational methods, noise prediction methods, noise reduction concepts, and provide engineering solutions for the industry.
 The centre possesses high-order in-house computational aeroacoustic codes and various acoustic and aerodynamic test facilities.

-PhD students of AANTC attended and presented at 25th AIAA/CEAS Aeroacoustics Conference in Delft, Netherlands led by Professor Zhang.
+PhD students of AANTC attended and presented at 25th AIAA/CEAS Aeroacoustics Conference in Delft, Netherlands.
 Students presented their own works and shared their research results with scholars all over the world.

 Head coaches from HKSI and the delegation from Shanghai administration of sports visited AANTC on 25/01/2019.
-Professor Zhang gave a detailed introduction to research facilities and projects going on in Performance sports engineering (PSE).
+A detailed introduction is given on research facilities and projects going on in Performance sports engineering (PSE).
 To study the aerodynamic effect in racing technology, PSE aims at using the most advanced computational technology and wind tunnel facilities to improve the performance of athletes and vehicle dynamics.

 The chairman and president of AVIC visited AANTC in the company of Prof. Xin Zhang and Prof. Wei Shyy.
 Students from AANTC gave demonstrations of their latest research works, and the academic output from the centre was highly spoken of.
 The cooperation between AVIC and HKUST starts from 2012 and remarkable success has been achieved especially in aerodynamic and acoustic researches.